BDA-KTS/semantic-search-over_social-media-posts/README.md

 - `Post Text`: The content of the post.
 - `Similarity Score`: A numerical value (ranging from 0 to 1) indicating how closely the post matches the input query.

-Below are the top-K (with K=5) most similar posts to the input query (social media, women, and election).
+Below are the K=3 most similar posts to the input query (social media, women, and election).
 Only a few posts similar to a query are shown as examples:

 ```json
   {